-Things here feel a little less organized and tame—and it’s all part of the fun: You’ll dodge speeding motorbikes, inhale interesting odours (expect intermittent whiffs of stinky tofu), and if you’re still hungry, you can even enjoy some of Taipei’s best daytime street snacks (Dalong Street also hosts a night market although I only visited in the early afternoon.)
+Things here feel a little less organized and tame—and it’s all part of the fun.
+You’ll dodge speeding motorbikes and inhale interesting odours.
+(Expect intermittent whiffs of stinky tofu.)

 Both temples feature spectacular architecture, but the much older Bao’an Temple stands out as the more arresting of the two.
 Like many temples in Taiwan, Bao’an fuses elements from Taoism, Buddhism, and Taiwanese folk religions, creating a striking mélange of intricate designs whose details could captivate you for hours.

 Most interesting at Longshan Temple is how patrons encourage guests to partake in the worship.
-It’s confusing as hell at first, and you’ll no doubt look like a lost puppy to onlookers as you fumble through getting started.
+It’s confusing as hell at first.
+You’ll no doubt look like a lost puppy to onlookers as you fumble through getting started.

 But after burning the incense sticks at the wrong end, followed by a few chuckles from my Taiwanese helpers, I figured it out and wandered along the seven worship stations, gently dropping my incense sticks into the caldrons and offering well-wishes to my family and friends back home along the way.
 It’s undoubtedly an interesting, even if touristy, experience.